 Turns out there is no fixed temp at which this happens because other factors come into play.

 I spoke to a research scientist at a major chicken processor who prefers that I not use his name.
 He explained that the acidity (pH) of the meat is a major factor.
 "When the muscle is high in pH [low in acid] it takes a much higher temperature to denature the myoglobin.
 The meat may need to be 170 to 180°F before the myoglobin in breasts is denatured sufficiently to see clear juices.
 The drumstick and thigh have higher levels of myoglobin and they require an even higher internal temperature to denature it.
 Typically we cook drums or thighs to 175 to 180°F in our plant to make sure no pink remains.
-As long as the product reaches 165°F it is safe to eat, but it is typically hard to convince consumers when they see pink juices or meat."
+It is hard to convince consumers when they see pink juices or meat."

 Conversely, "If the muscle pH is low then the myoglobin is denatured at a lower cooked temperature.
-This means that one might potentially see clear juices at 150 to 160°F and this is not safe."
+This means that one might potentially see clear juices at 150°F and this is not safe."

 What causes the pH to be high or low?
 "Muscle pH fluctuations are typically a function of genes and pre-slaughter stress conditions.
 Stress may occur during catching, transportation, holding at the plant and unloading the birds.
 Climatic conditions can also have an impact.
 These are all things we try to control since meat [from these animals] will not retain moisture during further processing.
 This leads to a less juicy product for the consumer, and yield loss, which is money to us."

 What the USDA doesn't tell you